 Ultimately, the piano grades change the context of music, and for the worse.
 When we hear Prokofiev’s quirky Historiette do we think, “Ah yes, Grade 3!” or do we wistfully marvel at the magnificence of Musiques d’Enfants?
 What does music really mean to us?

 Pandemic Year has given us what will perhaps be a unique one-off opportunity to reevaluate, reassess, reconnect and reposition ourselves for a future which will hopefully be even more rewarding than our past.
+And as the pandemic recedes, that future now calls to us, loud and clear.

-And there are signs of real hope: teachers remembering what it is they loved about music in the first place, and looking for new ways to infect their students with that same musical enthusiasm.
+There have been many signs of real hope: teachers remembering what it is they loved about music in the first place, and looking for new ways to infect their students with that same musical enthusiasm.

-There’s never been a better time to rediscover the magic, to ditch competitive striving in music education and instead embrace a deep, transformative love for music.
+As we embrace a different future, there’s never been a better time to rediscover the magic, to ditch competitive striving in music education and instead embrace a deep, transformative love for music.